 Open jump space, airborne dodgeball, slam-dunk basketball, and bouncing laser tag are some of the attractions at this indoor trampoline spot that's ideal for school-age kids.
 An arcade and indoor playground provide post-jump entertainment and cool-down, and a cafe serves basic fare.
 Summer camp sessions will be announced soon.

 Sky Zone – Allendale, Mt.
-Olive, Moorestown, Lakewood, South Plainfield, Pine Brook, Hamilton Township, Ocean Township
+Olive, Moorestown, Lakewood, South Plainfield, Pine Brook, Hamilton Township, Ocean Township and Springfield

 Bounce Factory – Warren

 Monster-sized inflatables feature obstacle courses, climbing walls, and many slides, in addition to a Velcro wall and oversized jousting gloves.
 A two-story laser tag room is also available for kids age 7 and up.

 BounceU – Cherry Hill, Blackwood, Eatontown, Marlboro, Paramus, West Windsor